udsysnthi/ishara/content/pages/day-tour.md

         title: Local Village Experience Tour
         tagline: '02'
         subtitle: ''
-        text: >
+        text: >+
-          For a more immersive experience, Hugging Clouds offers a Local Village Tour, where you can visit nearby rural villages and experience the lifestyle of the people living in the Upcountry.
+          <div style="text-align: left">For a more immersive experience, Hugging
+          Clouds offers a Local Village Tour, where you can visit nearby rural villages and experience the lifestyle of the people living in the Upcountry.
 You’ll learn about local agricultural practices, The rich cultural heritage of the region.

           Included: